Qloapps/qloapps-docs/docs/module_development/creation.md

 # Start Creating A Module

-To understand the module in QloApps lets create a module.
+To understand the module in QloApps let's create a module.
 We take the name of the module as **myqlomodule**.

-Lets do this step by step process.
+Let us do this step-by-step process.

-- At the first step, create a module folder.
-Folder's name must be same as the name of the module and in lowercase in the /modules folder.
+- In the first step, create a module folder.
+The folder's name must be the same as the name of the module and in lowercase in the /modules folder.

-Note: *only alphanumerical characters, the hyphen and the underscore, all in lowercase: /myqlomodule.*
+Note: *only alphanumerical characters, the hyphen, and the underscore, all in lowercase: /myqlomodule.*

-- In the module folder, Create module main PHP file with same name as the module folder's name : **myqlomodule.php** This main file handles most of the processing of the module.
+- In the module folder, Create module main PHP file with the same name as the module folder's name: **myqlomodule.php** This main file handles most of the processing of the module..

 *To create a basic module the above steps are enough.
 More files and folders are added as per the requirements.*

-**Lets walk through the module's main file's contents.
-PHP file code must be stareted with the below code -**
+**Let's walk through the module's main file's contents.
+PHP file code must be started with the below code -**

-#### First check the QloApps vesion constant.
+#### First check the QloApps version constant.
-This constant always present.
-It it is not defined then exit the module and do not load the module.
+This constant is always present.
+It is not defined then exit the module and do not load the module.
-**This prevents the malicious users to load this file directly.**
+**This prevents malicious users to load this file directly.**

 ```php
 <?php
 if (!defined('_PS_VERSION_')) {